Our project is endorsed by:

 The Independent Filmmaker Project

-Our project received a fiscal sponsorship from the IFP - Independent Filmmaker Project!
+Our project received a fiscal sponsorship from the Gotham (formerly IFP).
 This means all donations are now TAX DEDUCTIBLE!
 Click here to make a donation.

 The DAV -- Disabled American Veterans